Imagine a time when you were responsible to grow and raise everything you eat yourself.

-Imagine a world where food wasn’t everywhere we look, from the lumber yard to the mall to the grocery store to sporting events to online accessibility.
+Next, imagine a world where food wasn’t everywhere we look, from the lumber yard to the mall to the grocery store to sporting events to online shopping at stores and restaurants.

-These are the things that are foundational to “farm to table”.
-We say we want transparency, authenticity, and choice.
+Transparency, authenticity, and choice are important.
 It’s good to want to know about and care about our food supply.
 I LOVE that this is part of our conversation right now.
 Here’s the thing.
 The words we choose and what we are focusing on and talking about matters.
 Maybe more than ever.

-My guess is, we all answer these questions similarly.
-Now let’s think of the answers in context of a farmer.
 Farming is a noble profession.
 We literally will die without food.
-If we think of farmers as the business people they are, growing our food, let’s think about what it takes for them to be able to farm full time and support their families, like we go off to work to earn a living to support our families.
+If we think of farmers as the business people they are, growing our food, let’s think about what it takes for them to be able to farm full time and support their families, like we go off to work to earn a living.
 The cool thing about their choice of work is that they not only take care of us, but they grow the food that feeds their families, too.
 We must consider this as we think about living “farm to table”.

-On a recent trip to Italy (note all the pictures in this post from my vacation), I started thinking about this context to the conversation as I got to meet farmers who opened up their homes to us and artisan farmers who honor the history of food and the legacy of how different dishes came to be.
-We can experience and benefit from their knowledge and hard work through what they grow/raise.
+On a recent farm to table trip to Italy, I started thinking about this context to the conversation as I got to meet farmers who opened up their homes to us.
+We also connected with artisan farmers who honor the history of food and the legacy of how different dishes came to be.
+We can experience and benefit from their knowledge.
 They shared their way of life, raising food for us and their own families, and the realities of food and what it takes to provide it.

 Just like in every other aspect of our lives, food and farming has evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
 Have fun with this.
 Be curious.
 Do some of these things to get your farm to table groove on just right:

-Google a company to read their story and learn about their values and what they mean when they say “sustainability”.
+Research your favorite company to read their story and learn about their values and what they mean when they say “sustainability”.

 Connect with your state department of agriculture.